nick-jones/snowman/README.md

 # Snowman

 Snowman, ☃, is a basic UTF-8 character encoding visualiser.
-Given a UTF-8 encoded character, is displays information about the component parts, and shows how the codepoint can be determined.
+Given a UTF-8 encoded character, it displays information about the component parts, and shows how the codepoint can be determined.

 This is a play project, and has little practical use.